 What Is the “Average” Settlement for Spinal Fusion Surgery?

+The average settlement for spinal fusion depends.
 Every single case is different, and many factors are taken into consideration when calculating a settlement.

 For these reasons, there is no “average” spinal fusion lawsuit settlement.

 Your settlement will depend on your particular case, considering the specific surgery performed, among other details.